Are speed awareness courses worth it?

 While opting for a speed awareness course means that the police don't record your speeding offence as a conviction, you may still need to disclose your attendance to your insurer – or you could end up invalidating your cover.

-Gocompare.com (opens in new tab)'s car insurance expert Matt Oliver said: "When applying for car insurance, insurers ask if you have any motoring convictions or prosecutions.
+Gocompare.com's car insurance expert Matt Oliver said: "When applying for car insurance, insurers ask if you have any motoring convictions or prosecutions.

 "As neither of these apply to drivers who have attended a speed awareness course the Financial Ombudsman has confirmed that drivers attending a course can honestly answer 'no' to this question.